 Students are expected to submit all assignments on time in the manner outlined by the instructor.
+Late work is not accepted unless prior (24 hours before the due date) arrangements have been made

-Assignments and Examinaitons (Short Description)
+Assignments and Examinations (Short Description)

 • Case Study: Research on Natural Disasters and Tourism or Terrorism and Tourism Each student will work in a group to research a case of a terrorist attack or natural disaster that impacted internationally popular destinations/attractions.
 Your instructor will randomly place you with another classmate to form a team.
 This assignment will demonstrate the student's ability to analyze significant global tourism issues and develop practical or rational responses to problems or issues.
 Details are described in the Assignments section in the blackboard site.